honux77/midiraja/conductor/tracks/fluid_integration_20260301/plan.md

 # Implementation Plan: FluidSynth Dynamic Linking via FFM

 ## Phase 1: Abstraction and Test Scaffolding
-- [ ] Task: Create the `SoftSynthProvider.java` interface extending `MidiOutProvider` with a `loadSoundbank(String path)` method.
+- [x] Task: Create the `SoftSynthProvider.java` interface extending `MidiOutProvider` with a `loadSoundbank(String path)` method. [checkpoint: 726c836]
-- [ ] Task: Create `FluidSynthProviderTest.java` and write failing tests for library loading detection (e.g., verifying it throws a clear exception if the library is not found or handles it gracefully).
+- [x] Task: Create `FluidSynthProviderTest.java` and write failing tests for library loading detection (e.g., verifying it throws a clear exception if the library is not found or handles it gracefully). [checkpoint: 726c836]
-- [ ] Task: Write failing tests for parsing raw MIDI messages (`byte[]`) into the correct FFM function calls (using a mock or spy for the `MethodHandles` if possible).
+- [x] Task: Write failing tests for parsing raw MIDI messages (`byte[]`) into the correct FFM function calls (using a mock or spy for the `MethodHandles` if possible). [checkpoint: bf618d7]
-- [ ] Task: Conductor - User Manual Verification 'Phase 1: Abstraction and Test Scaffolding' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 1: Abstraction and Test Scaffolding' (Protocol in workflow.md) [checkpoint: manual]

 ## Phase 2: FFM Bindings and Provider Implementation
 - [ ] Task: Implement `FluidSynthProvider.java` implementing `SoftSynthProvider`.